babarrett/mitosis-docs/mitosis-devvm.md

     * See the 10 largest files on the system with: find / -printf '%s %p\n'| sort -nr | head -10
     * localepurge for removing non-english
     * auto rotate, compress and delete your logs.

+Can we then Zip the volume?
+TODO: How much might that save?

 -------------------------------------------

 ## Guest additions